character-ai/prompt-poet/README.md

 ### Alternatives considered
 - [Priompt](https://github.com/anysphere/priompt): Priompt (priority + prompt) is a JSX-based prompting library.
 It uses priorities to decide what to include in the context window.
 This project achieves a similar goal in separating a templating layer from a logical construction layer written in and compatible with TypeScript-based usage.
 - [Langchain](https://github.com/langchain-ai/langchain): PromptTemplate, AIMessage, SystemMessage, and HumanMessage abstractions.
-At its core it uses f-strings wrapped in a Python class, which are not expressive enough as they do not handle control flow well.
+At its core it uses f-strings wrapped in a Python class which makes it difficult to express control flow well.
-- [LMQL](https://github.com/eth-sri/lmql): Not very readable, non-trivial to reason about what the final interpolated prompt would look like.
+- [LMQL](https://github.com/eth-sri/lmql): Makes it tricky to read prompt templates and reason about what the final prompt should look like.
+- [dspy](https://github.com/stanfordnlp/dspy): Provides a great way of automagically optimizing prompts for different models though lacks deterministic control of the prompt important for things like caching and high-throughput, low latency production systems.
-Raw Python f-strings: Better readability but not very expressive in terms of control flow.
+- Raw Python f-strings: Better readability but not very expressive or structured.
-Several OSS “prompt management” solutions: Pezzo, Agenta, PromptHub (paid), Langflow.
-These all miss the mark in terms of extensibility of the core templating language and infrastructure and focus on using external APIs rather than needing to truncate and tokenize, which is crucial for us as we host our own models.
+- Several OSS “prompt management” solutions: Pezzo, Agenta, PromptHub (paid), Langflow– we found it difficult to extend the core templating languages.